Amiramor95/accendoTest_BE/README.md

 1. **Import the exported Postman API file to your workspace**:
     ```bash
-    The 'Software Engineer Technical Test.postman_collection.json' file can be found inside the repository main folder
+    The 'Software Engineer Technical Test.postman_collection.json' file can be found inside the repository main folder.
     ```

 2. **Collection**: